sebsto/swift-custom-runtime-lambda/README.md

 - Split the `package_function.sh` code in two scripts, one to `package` and one to `upload`
 - Create two distinct Swift project, one for the runtime and one for your Lambda function
 - Package the Swift RunTime as a shared library and in a distinct Lambda layer for reuse across multiple functions.
+- Allow the handler to make an HTTPS call.
+Swift's implementation relies on ``libgnutls`` which expects to find its root certificates in ``/etc/ssl/certs/ca-certificates.crt`` directory.
+That directory is absent on Amazon Linux.  **Currently calls to HTTPS endpoint will fail with an error** : ``error setting certificate verify locations:\n CAfile: /etc/ssl/certs/ca-certificates.crt\n CApath: /etc/ssl/certs``